 Delivery of written exams

 Delivery of written exams takes place at each department.
 Remember your anonymization code when you collect your exam.
 You can see the results of the exam in Ladok.

 Your place for the exam

-- On the schedule-row(s) for the exam, you will find a link under the column "Allocated seat (exam)".
-If you subscribe to your schedule, you will find the same link under the calendar event's description.
+- On the schedule-row(s) for the exam, you will find a link in the column "Allocated seat (exam)".
+If the exam is scheduled to take place in more than one room, click on a link of your choice for the exam.
+If you have subscribed to your schedule, you will find the same link in the calendar event's description.
 Click on the link.

 Find the examination rooms

-Maps and directions (pdf:s) to the centrally administered writing rooms and auditoriums.
+Maps and directions (NOTE! the pdf:s are in swedish) to the centrally administered writing rooms and auditoriums.